eBay/EBNObservable/Documentation.md

 ```

 And you're done.
 The aDictionary property will now be copied at most once per mutation performed on aMutableDictionary, and the public property is now properly observable--that is, observers of aDictionary will get called in response to aMutableDictionary being changed.

+What that SyntheticProperty declaration does is make it so that every time anything in aMutableDictionary changes, invalidate the cached NSDictionary kept in the ivar and re-calculate it the next time aDictionary is requested.
+If aDictionary is being observed, that re-calculation will happen immediately.

 ## Custom Loaders ##